LexT96/SustainMind/README.md

 ### Demo Login Data

-To sign in as Christina you can use the following login data
+To sign in as Christina, you can use the following login data
 ```bash
   e-mail: christina.mattison.ceo@gmail.com
   password: techChallengeWin2023